mikebranstein/nativescript-workshop-instructions/src/chapters/chapter3.md

   C:\Users\dev\tekmo>
 ```

 Then, run the `tns run` command again to build and run your app within GenyMotion.
+Don't worry if you didn't type in the `tns platform add` command, because the CLI will do it for you automatically.

 ```
   tns run android --emulator